openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/ventralNucleusOfLateralLemniscus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Ventral nucleus of lateral lemniscus' is a brainstem nucleus, nucleus of lateral lemniscus and hindbrain nucleus.
-It is part of the pontine tegmentum.
+   :definition: Is a brainstem nucleus, nucleus of lateral lemniscus and hindbrain nucleus.
+Is part of the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002604) ('is_a' and 'relationship')]
    :description: The lateral lemniscus is a tract of axons in the brainstem that carries information about sound from the cochlear nucleus to various brainstem nuclei and ultimately the contralateral inferior colliculus of the midbrain.
-Three distinct, primarily inhibitory, cellular groups are located interspersed within these fibers, and are thus named the nuclei of the lateral lemniscus.
-[WP,unvetted].
+Three distinct, primarily inhibitory, cellular groups are located interspersed within these fibers, and are thus named the nuclei of the lateral lemniscus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002604)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112322
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002604#ventral-nucleus-of-lateral-lemniscus-1
    :name: ventral nucleus of lateral lemniscus